 How long do fitness trackers last?

 Fitness trackers can last up to five years.
-Problems with the battery charging and broken parts like the strap and the screen ultimately lead to their demise.
+Problems with the battery charging and broken parts like the strap and the screen ultimately tend to lead to their demise.

 What is connected GPS?